 Developmental, ideological, and behavioral characteristics of 58 convicted hate crime offenders were examined.
 Ratings on the Psychopathy Checklist: Screening Version, HCR-20, and Bias Motivation Profile (BMP) were made via record review.
 Offense characteristics were rated on the Cornell Aggression Index and Cormier-Lang Crime Index.
 Results indicated that offenders with higher BMP scores engaged in more instrumental (i.e., premeditated) aggression and targeted racial-ethnic minority victims.
 Significant within-group variation in the prominence of offender bias motivation on the BMP was observed.

 Patterns of Crime: Theory and Investigation

 Dan Birks, Shane D Johnson and Kate J Bowers

 Jill Dando Institute of Crime Science, University College London

 ABSTRACT: Crime occurs where there exist motivated offenders, suitable targets for crime and the absence of capable guardians.
 Thus, crime is the results of the complex interactions between multiple rational agents.
 However, theories of crime they have traditionally inspired research that employs a top-down rather than bottom-up methodology.
-Key findings demonstrate that a large amount of crime is concentrated in a small number of places, against a small number of victims, and committed by relatively few offenders (Pease, 1998).
-Current theories of offending suggest that offenders adopt foraging strategies (Johnson and Bowers, 2004), preferring to limit the time and effort devoted to searching out new opportunities, and selecting targets where the rewards outweigh the risks involved (Cornish and Clarke, 1986).
+Findings demonstrate that a large amount of crime is concentrated in a small number of places, against a small number of victims, and committed by relatively few motivated offenders.
 A number of predictions emerge from these ideas, and affirmative findings include evidence which demonstrates that the risk of burglary and car crime is communicable in a similar way to a disease.